 One of my go-to and most successful ways to promote my blog is on Twitter.
 When I publish a blog post, I automatically share it on Twitter, and I be sure to tag 3-4 retweet accounts.
 When you tag a retweet account, the account is likely to retweet your blog post to their account for their thousands of followers to see.
 All credit goes to @awcblogsarah who figured out which accounts actually retweet posts when you tag them.

 Jordanne over at The Life Of A Glasglow Girl also compiled a list of all the active blogging re-tweet accounts in her post.
-Besides tagging retweet accounts, another way I promote my blog is by joining blog post sharing threads that is often hosted by the retweet accounts.
+Besides tagging retweet accounts, another way I promote my blog is by joining blog post sharing threads that are often hosted by the retweet accounts.
 The accounts will start a thread, and you can share your blog post and find other posts to read.
-Some accounts I recommend following and joining their blog post sharing threads are @theclique_uk, @BloggersHut, @BloggingBabesRT, @BloggersTribe, @BloggerShare2, and @GingerBlogsRT.
+Some accounts I recommend following and joining their blog post sharing threads are @theclique_uk, @BloggersHut, @BloggingBabesRT, @BloggersTribe, @TRJForBloggers, and @TheBlogLists.
 The accounts will either have daily or weekly threads for you to join and promote your blog.

 Pinterest Group Boards